justinian/gradia.org/content/pages/Nauglimir.md

 {{< map target=727,740 zoom=1.5 >}}

+The six remaining cities of the Nauglimir are:

 - **Muir Kadak**, the city of stone is by far the largest of the Nauglimir.
 When outsiders speak of the Nauglimir, they often mean only Muir Kadak, and not the cities as a group.